 The Honors Program was approved by the Georgia Regents University faculty in 1996.
 Open to students in every major and discipline, the Program offers talented, motivated students an enhanced learning experience more typical of a small, much more expensive, liberal arts college.
 We do this by providing:

-- Sections of core courses that are specifically designed for able and energetic learners.
-These courses are also taught by faculty members committed to excellence in undergraduate education and are limited to 20 students.
+- Sections of core courses that are specifically designed for able and energetic learners and are taught by faculty members committed to excellence in undergraduate education.

 - Seminars that cross the boundaries of disciplines and/or cultures.